Ojay97-hub/Dinosaur-Quiz-/README.md

 ### Unfixed Bugs

-5. Had a go at creating randomization for the questions.
+1. Had a go at creating randomization for the questions.
 However, I couldn't manage to keep the styling to follow the random questions - not resolved/abandoned.
-6. Table in info.html has responsiveness issues with galaxy fold dimension.
+2. Table in info.html has responsiveness issues with galaxy fold dimension.
 I have tried smaller fonts, overscroll and padding changes.
 The background image also appears pixalated due to stretching, which I believe is to do with the table sizing. - not resolved.

 ## ACCESSIBILITY

-### WAVE
+### WAVE - ADD OTHER PAGES

 ![screenshot of wave](/assets/readme/wave-all-good.jpg)
 Wave showing the all clear for no errors.

-### LIGHTHOUSE
+### LIGHTHOUSE - ADD OTHER PAGES

 ![screenshot of lighthouse](/assets/readme/lighthouse-greenlight.jpg)
 Lighthouse showing the all clear for all categories.

 ## DEPLOYMENT

+### Local - add

+### Pages

 The site was deployed onto github pages: